Wally Hammond: Loss of Test form

 The pattern of failure in Test matches but success elsewhere continued during the 1934–35 tour of the West Indies.
 In all first-class cricket he scored 789 runs, averaging 56.35, with an innings of 281 not out the highest of his three centuries.
 The four-Test series, which England lost 2–1, was another matter.
-Wisden noted that the West Indian pace attack, considered the best in the world by Bob Wyatt, unsettled the English batsmen; the home bowlers were accused of intimidation by some of the England side.
+Wisden noted that the West Indian pace attack, considered the best in the world by Bob Wyatt, unsettled the English batsmen; the home bowlers were accused of intimidation by some of the England team.
 Hammond had a top score of 47 and scored 175 runs at an average of 25.00.
 He played well in difficult batting conditions, which he believed were among the worst he ever faced, in the first Test.
 In the first innings he scored 43, before dominating the bowlers at a critical time in his unbeaten 29 in the second innings, winning the match with a six.

 Hammond's health remained poor at the start of the 1935 season.
 He developed septic tonsillitis which made it difficult for him to breathe, eat and sleep, and ultimately required an operation to remove his tonsils in early 1936.
 Hammond's form was indifferent and he believed it was his worst season.
 In first-class matches, he scored 2,616 runs (average 49.35) and took 60 wickets (average 27.26).
 He became the ninth player to reach 100 first-class centuries, emerging from a run of bad form against Somerset.
-Long a regular in the side, for the first time he captained the Players against the Gentlemen at Lord's.
-In the five-Test series against South Africa, a run of low scores again brought press speculation about his place in the national side.
+Long a regular in the team, for the first time he captained the Players against the Gentlemen at Lord's.
+In the five-Test series against South Africa, a run of low scores again brought press speculation about his place in the national team.
 He did not pass fifty until the third Test, when he scored 63 and 87 not out, ending a run of 22 innings without a fifty, in which time he averaged 23.47 over 14 Tests.
 Hammond made two more fifties in the last two Tests, although they were insufficient to prevent England from losing 1–0, their third successive series defeat.
 He finished the series with 389 runs at an average of 64.83, but remained unsatisfied with his form.